 Green Hammerton, York, North Yorkshire

-Late 18th century village Congregational chapel which underwent a liturgically advanced remodelling after acquisition for the Catholic parish of Our Lady, Acomb in 1961.
+A late eighteenth century village Congregational chapel which underwent a liturgically advanced remodelling after acquisition for the Catholic parish of Our Lady, Acomb in 1961.
 The church sits in a small burial ground and is at the heart of a conservation area.

 In 1870 a small Catholic chapel holding 150 was built at Nun Monkton, the next village to Green Hammerton, where a ferry linked villages on both sides of the Rivers Nidd and Ouse.
 This chapel was closed in 1949 and later demolished, and Mass was held in Green Hammerton Reading Room.

 In 1961 the parish of Our Lady, Acomb purchased the former Congregational chapel in Green Hammerton for £325.
 This had originally been built in 1797, with an internal gallery added in 1801.
 In 1902 the lean-to porch was rebuilt with a gabled roof.
 At the same time a lean-to Sunday school addition was built at the rear.